syncfusion-content/blazor-docs/blazor/pdfviewer-2/migration.md

 {% tabs %}
 {% highlight C# tabtitle="Index.razor" hl_lines="2 5" %}

-@* If you are using a Server Assembly application, include the following line in the Index.razor file*@
-<SfPdfViewerServer DocumentPath="PDF_Succinctly.pdf" Height="100%" Width="100%"></SfPdfViewerServer>

 @* If you are using a Web Assembly application, include the following line in the Index.razor file*@
 <SfPdfViewer DocumentPath="PDF_Succinctly.pdf" ServiceUrl="api/pdfviewer" Height="100%" Width="100%"></SfPdfViewer>

+@* If you are using a Server Assembly application, include the following line in the Index.razor file
+<SfPdfViewerServer DocumentPath="PDF_Succinctly.pdf" Height="100%" Width="100%"></SfPdfViewerServer>*@

 {% endhighlight %}
 {% endtabs %}